pivotal-cf/docs-pks/checklist.hbs.md

 ## <a id="configure-node-drain"></a> (Optional) Configure Node Drain Behavior

-During the Tanzu Kubernetes Grid Integrated Edition upgrade process, worker nodes are cordoned and drained.
+During the {{  vars.product }} upgrade process, worker nodes are cordoned and drained.
 Workloads can prevent worker nodes from draining and cause the upgrade to fail or hang.

 To prevent hanging cluster upgrades, you can configure default node drain behavior using the following methods: